Hurricane Isaias barreling toward the Bahamas and Florida

 Florida Gov. Ron DeSantis declared a state of emergency in every coastal county of Florida’s Atlantic Coast, stretching from Miami-Dade to Nassau counties, on Friday in preparation for the storm.

-A tropical storm watch has been posted for the east coast of Florida from Ocean Reef to Sebastian Inlet in addition to Lake Okeechobee — and forecasters say that conditions could begin to deteriorate as early as Friday night.
+A tropical storm warning is in effect for the east coast of Florida from Ocean Reef to Sebastian Inlet in addition to Lake Okeechobee — and forecasters say that conditions could begin to deteriorate as early as Friday night.
+A tropical storm watch was in effect farther north along the Florida coast to the Volusia-Brevard County Line.

 “While current projections have the eye of Isaias remaining at sea, the situation remains fluid and can change quickly,” DeSantis said at a press conference on Isaias Friday.
 The Florida division for emergency management created new guidance on opening shelters amid the pandemic should they become necessary, he added.
 DeSantis called on Floridians to remain vigilant and heed warnings.